Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Translation and dilation

 \section{Translation and dilation}

-In this short section, we prove a few technical results for certain KLR elements which will appear repeatedly in what follows.
+In this section we prove some technical results for KLR elements which will appear repeatedly in what follows.
 The reader should feel free to skip this section on first reading.
 We continue with the notation of \Cref{conventioning}.